mrichtarsky/glacier_deep_archive_backup/README.md

 ## Backup

 - `cp config/backup_example.sh config/backup.sh` and edit `backup.sh` to reflect your setup.
 In `BACKUP_PATHS`, list all the files and directories that will be backed up recursively.
-Make sure to use double quotes to escape names that `"have spaces"` etc.
+Make sure to use double quotes to escape names that `"have spaces"` etc. You can use wildcards, see the notes in the file for details.
 - Edit `config/passphrase.txt` and put a strong passphrase there.
 Your data will be encrypted locally using this password before upload. **Make sure this file is only readable/writable by you!**

 - Run `./backup_scratch config/backup.sh` to start the backup.
 Logs are in `logs/backup_scratch.log`.